Flight hits turbulence after taking off from Tampa; 8 people sent to hospital

 TAMPA, Fla. — A regional flight from Tampa to Nashville was diverted to Birmingham due to unexpected turbulence.

 American Eagle flight 3609, operated by Envoy Air, took off just after 2:30 p.m.
-ET Wednesday from Tampa International Airport.
+Eastern time Wednesday from Tampa International Airport.
 Along the route, the Embraer E175 ran into bumpy air – leaving eight people aboard injured.

 The narrow-body jet was able to safely land in Alabama around 3:17 p.m.
-CT.
+Central time.

 Two flight attendants and six passengers were taken to an area hospital to be checked out.
 Their conditions were not immediately clear.